 The men’s squash team is consistently ranked in the top 20 nationally among all divisions in collegiate squash.
 The team plays in a state-of-the-art nine-court squash facility that opened in the fall of 2013.

 After achieving varsity status in 2008, the Panthers didn’t take long to become a top contender.
 In 2009 and 2010, the team captured the Summers Cup with a school-best 20 wins in 2010.
-In 2011-12, the Panthers finished the season 16-9, ending the year ranked a school-best 14th nationally.
+In 2011-12, the Panthers finished the season 16-9, ending the year ranked a program-best 14th nationally.

 Middlebury followed that with a trio of Summers Cup wins in 2013, 2014 and 2015, finishing each season ranked 17th nationally.
 The Panthers also earned the Summers Cup trophy following the 2017 season.